 Job evaluation methods

 There are several different job evaluation methods, and each has its own advantages and disadvantages.
 One common job evaluation method is the job classification method, which ranks jobs based on a pre-determined grade comparison, such as CEO, vice president, director, manager, and operator.
+A grading system is essential for categorizing roles and determining appropriate salaries, especially during organizational changes such as mergers, where a consistent pay structure needs to be established across different job categories.
 Yet, sometimes a blend of the different methods is the best approach.
 The most common job evaluation methods are outlined below.

 1. Job ranking